St Ives from above — the harbour curving north-east, Porthmeor open to the Atlantic, and the town clustered on its small peninsula.

 Four beaches, an art-history harbour, and a famous parking problem.
 Choose the right side of the headland and you may not need the car at all.

-Photograph — Mycreativesideunleashed / Wikimedia Commons (CC BY-SA 4.0)
+Photograph — Wikimedia Commons (CC BY-SA)

 St Ives · West Cornwall

 The parking situation is its own variable.
-Driving into central St Ives in August is best avoided entirely — the park-and-ride from Lelant or the branch-line train from St Erth are both faster and cheaper than fighting for a space in the Sloop carpark.
+Driving into central St Ives in August is best avoided entirely — the park-and-ride at Lelant Saltings or the branch-line train from St Erth are both faster and cheaper than fighting for a space in the Sloop carpark.
 If you can stay somewhere that doesn't require a car for the daily routine, the trip goes notably better.

 Downalong & the harbour